Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Strong and electroweak production of two gauge bosons

 \subsection{Measurement of the \ZZ\ cross-sections}

 The comparably rare production of two on-shell \Z\ bosons decaying leptonically is dominantly due to $t$-channel $q\bar{q}$-initiated processes and a 10\%--20\% $gg$-initiated component~\cite{STDM-2018-30}.
 While TGCs between neutral bosons do not exist in the SM, they may be introduced as anomalous TGCs via BSM processes.
 Moreover, the process constitutes an important background to $H\to ZZ$ and, in association with jets, to the EW $ZZjj$ production.
 Inclusive and differential cross-sections are measured in a partial 13~\TeV data sample in final states with electrons or muons ($4\ell$)~\cite{STDM-2016-15} and in a \met-based selection targeting final states with two electrons or muons and two neutrinos ($\ell\ell\nu\nu$)~\cite{STDM-2017-03}, the latter requiring $\met> 110$~\GeV.
 While the $\ell\ell\nu\nu$ analysis has a reduced phase space compared to the $4\ell$ final state, it profits from the higher branching ratio of $Z\to\nu\nu$ and simple reconstruction of possibly nearby charged leptons at high momentum.
 The inclusive cross-sections are measured with a $5\%$ ($7\%)$ total precision in the $4\ell$ ($\ell\ell\nu\nu$) final states, with similar statistical and systematic contributions, and are in agreement with NNLO predictions by MATRIX~\cite{Grazzini15a}.
-The differential cross-sections measured for $4\ell$ and $\ell\ell\nu\nu$ final states show a reasonable agreement with the MC generators \sherpa~2.2~\cite{Hoeche13} and \powpyeight, and with NNLO fixed-order predictions by MATRIX.
+The differential cross-sections measured for $4\ell$ and $\ell\ell\nu\nu$ final states show a reasonable agreement with the MC generators \sherpa~2.2~\cite{Gleisberg:2008ta,Bothmann:2019yzt} and \powpyeight~\cite{Nason11,Nason14,Sjostrand:2007gs} and with the NNLO fixed-order predictions by MATRIX.
+Whereas for $4\ell$ the $gg$-initiated process is modelled by \sherpa~2.1 for both MC generators,for $\ell\ell\nu\nu$, $\textsc gg2vv$~3.1.6~\cite{Kauer_2012,Kauer_2013,Sjostrand:2007gs} is used for the \powpyeight prediction.
 The transverse momentum of the leading $Z$ boson for $4\ell$ and of the $Z$ boson decaying into charged leptons $p_{\textrm T}^{\ell\ell}$ in $\ell\ell\nu\nu$ (see Figure~\ref{fig:zz:diff}) are used to extract constraints on EFT parameters, including four dimension-8 operators describing aTGC interactions of neutral gauge bosons.
 Constraints from the $\ell\ell\nu\nu$ final state are found to be more stringent than the ones from the $4\ell$ final state due to the higher-energy reach of the former.

 A follow-up study on the full Run~2 data sample~\cite{STDM-2021-05} establishes a $4.3~\sigma$ evidence for the pair production of jointly longitudinally polarised $Z$ bosons, using a pLLH fit to the output of a boosted decision tree (BDT) trained on angular variables in the $ZZ$ system.
 Moreover, the differential $ZZ$ cross-section is measured as a function of a CP-sensitive \textit{Optimal Observable} $OT_{yz,1}T_{yz,3}$ based on CP-sensitive polar and azimuthal angles of both $Z$ boson systems (see Figure~\ref{fig:zz:pol}(a)).
 The measured cross-section is used to constrain the CP-odd neutral TGCs $f_Z^4$ and $f_Y^4$.
 No significant deviation from the SM is observed.